AShadyPCB/led-shelf-controller/README.md

 <p align="center">
 The stock controller on my LED shelf made a high pitched whine, and it got louder as I dimmed it.<br>
-This is how I worked out why, and the silent replacement I built to fix it:<br>
-a 25&nbsp;kHz H-bridge driver with BLE control from my phone, on a custom 4 layer board.
+This README documents how I figured out why and how I designed the solution: a 25&nbsp;kHz H-bridge driver with BLE control from my phone, on a custom 4 layer board.
 </p>

 <p align="center">